huynguyenanh2000/Twitter_US_Airline_Sentiment/README.md

 ## **Results**

-The main findings can be found at the Medium blog post I have written[https://medium.com/@huynguyenanh24/twistter-us-airline-sentiment-analysis-b4bed7a04d10].
+The main findings can be found at the Medium blog post I have written [here](https://medium.com/@huynguyenanh24/twistter-us-airline-sentiment-analysis-b4bed7a04d10).

 ## **Acknowledgements**